 Residence Life offers students a variety of housing options to choose from.
 The University's newest residence complex is Whites Crossing.
 The first two buildings opened in 2012.
 Three additional buildings opened in 2014.
 They offer apartment (private bedrooms) and suite (shared bedrooms) style living.
 Phase Three of Whites Crossing was completed in Fall 2016.

 University policy requires all full-time students to live in campus housing unless they meet one of the following conditions: (1) married; (2) live in the community with their parents or grandparents; (3) over 23 years of age; or (4) a veteran of the United States military.
 A small percentage of junior and senior students are also allowed to live off campus after successful application.

 All residence facilities are supervised by full-time professional staff, live-in Assistant Directors of Residence Life and undergraduate Resident Assistants.
 Room assignments are made through the Housing and Residence Life Office.

 Campus life enables each student to develop social and interpersonal skills, foster leadership skills, cultivate sound ethical and moral principles, deepen spiritual commitments, formulate a philosophy of life, and explore career opportunities.
-Enhancing the quality of life at Chowan University is just another way we have faith in your future.
+Enhancing the quality of life at Chowan University is just another way to show you the University has faith in your future.

 Some of your best memories in college will be with the people you live within the residence halls.
 Just think, your college roommate may be your best friend for the rest of your life.